MStaniaszek1998/codevid/README.md

 ## ⚠️ Current Limitations

-*   **Audio-video sync**: A major limitation right now is the video and audio sync - But I am working on improving it :)
 *   **Framework Support**: Currently, Codevid **only supports Python Playwright** tests.
 *   **Structure**: Tests must be written as standard functions or Pytest functions (e.g., `def test_example(page):`).